dotlang/language/README.md

 ## dispose

-**Semantics**: This function is used to invalid a variable and release any memory or resources associated with it.
+**Semantics**: This function is used to invalid a binding and release any memory or resources associated with it.

 **Syntax**: `dispose(x)`